Phone:+1 307 363 1045

 China is a net importer, even being one of the biggest producers of the commodity.
 The country almost entirely exhausts its domestic supply and relies heavily on imports.

 However, amidst the ongoing crisis, the price trend of soybean oil was stable due to the fall in demand by downstream sectors.
 As per the market data, soybean oil prices averaged 9232.66 RMB/MT ($1370.50 approx.) for the current quarter.

 Following the Russia-Ukraine conflict, Europe is now looking for alternatives to meet the growing domestic demand.
 Also, to meet the new blending requirements, the EU is trying to expand its portfolio and has increased the imports of soybean oil.

 EU soybean oil imports increased to 6.95% than the previous year amounting to 496,453 MT as of June 2022.

-For countries like the USA, domestic demand plays an important role in setting the price trends for soybean oil along with the international scenarios.
+For countries like the USA, domestic demand plays an important role in setting the price trend for soybean oil along with the international scenarios.
 The latest biodiesel and biofuel policy released by the US administration has led to increased demands by the industries, creating supply issues in the domestic market and driving soybean oil prices.